 This pattern again indicates that some degree of reform was perceived to be included in the FRA, but that it was perceived to be limited to the smaller banks in the system.
 While the market treated the compromise agreement as bad news for the Large and Trust banks, the news was treated as better for the weak major banks.
 In contrast, while the market treated the FRA compromise agreement as good news for First and Second Regional Banks, the weaker banks within each of these regulatory classes treated the agreement as less positive news than their stronger counterparts.
-This indicates that the concessions granted in the agreement towards financial reforms were expected to be applied to the First and Second Regional Banks more diligently than to the Large and Trust Banks.
+This suggests that the market expected that the concessions granted in the agreement would be primarily applied to the First and Second Regional Banks.

 Finally, the 10/13 event (D5), in which a compromise agreement was reached for the RRA, also has an interesting pattern.
 Recall that the event was priced positively for the Large and Trust Banks, but negatively for the First and Second Regional banks.
-The results in Table 3 demonstrate that the event was priced more positively (or less negatively) for the weaker Regional Banks, although not significantly so for the weaker Major banks.
+The results in Table 3 demonstrate that the event was priced more positively (or less negatively) for the weaker

+Regional Banks, although not significantly so for the weaker Major banks.
 This result also provides some indication that the RRA was perceived to disproportionately benefit the weaker Japanese banks.